earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/clean-code-get-help/2017-01-25-R02-getting-help-r.md

 <div class='notice--info' markdown="1">

-# Where to Get Help
+# Where to get help

 * Ask your colleagues: if you know someone with more experience than you, they might be able to help you.